Not a Member?

 Berinert/Cinryze Intravenous Inj Pwd F/Sol: 500UHAEGARDA Subcutaneous Inj Pwd F/Sol: 2000U, 3000U

-NOTE: One unit of Cinryze corresponds to the mean quantity of C1 inhibitor present in 1 mL of normal human plasma.
+NOTE: 1 International Unit of Cinryze corresponds to the mean quantity of C1 inhibitor present in 1 mL of normal human plasma.

 60 International Units/kg subcutaneously twice weekly (every 3 or 4 days).